2004 Houston Astros season: June

 The Milwaukee Brewers recorded an immaculate inning versus the Astros on June 13.
 However, in the Brewers' next at bat, reliever Brad Lidge recorded four strikeouts.
+Lidge became the third Astros pitcher to get four strikeouts in one inning, succeeding bullpen mate Octavio Dotel by one year and two days on June 11, 2003, as both the most recent Major Leaguer and most recent Astro (Note: Bud Norris produced the next four-strikeout inning by an Astros pitcher on April 24, 2012.)—the same contest in which the duo partook in the six-man no-hitter at Yankee Stadium.
+Lidge also struck out six batters over two innings, tying his career high.
+Moreover, following Brandon Backe's immaculate inning just two months earlier on April 15, the Astros and Brewers became the first Major League teams to trade successive immaculate innings against each other.

 In a three-team deal on June 28 involving the Kansas City Royals and Oakland Athletics, the Astros acquired center fielder Carlos Beltrán.
 The Royals sent Beltrán to Houston for minor league catcher John Buck and cash.
 The A's sent minor leaguers pitcher Mike Wood and first baseman Mark Teahen to the Royals.
 The Astros sent relief pitcher Octavio Dotel to the A's.
 Dotel, the Astros' closer, had a 0–4 W–L with a 3.12 ERA in 34 1/3 innings pitched, 50 strikeouts and 14 saves in 17 opportunities.
 He had replaced Billy Wagner in that role following his trade to Philadelphia in the previous off-season.

+On June 25, Beltrán made his debut as an Astro, going 2-for-4 with a double in a 2–1 defeat to the Texas Rangers.

+Beltrán concluded a 15-game hitting streak that spanned June 15 to July 1, overlapping his time with Kansas City and Houston.
+Beltrán scored 17 runs, hit 7 home runs, drove in 14, and drew 10 base on balls.
+He hit .377 with a .787 slugging percentage.